JensenJose/Node-reminder-app/README.md

-# Reminder web-application using Nodejs
+# A reminder web-application created using Nodejs